Key concepts for metrics

 Semantic data model

-When you start creating metrics, a new semantic data model is automatically created for you, where you can then select data from the project that you want to work with or add new data through a connection.
+When you start creating metrics, a new semantic data model is automatically created for you.
+You can then select existing project data or add new data through a connection.

 At any time, you can access the semantic data model from the Data and Metrics tab.

-You can use the Advanced mode after metadata enrichment to open the semantic data model and use modeling tools to create relationships and calculations, define filters and navigation paths, and more.
+You can use the Advanced mode after metadata enrichment to open the semantic data model and use modeling tools to create relationships and calculations, define filters, and more.
 For more information, see Data modeling in watsonx BI.